 Nobody wants to go for the world’s longest car ride.
 But what about a ride in the longest car?
-Our friend Josephine B. asked us, what’s the biggest car in the world?
-Turns out it’s a 100-foot long limousine with 26 wheels!
+It’s a 100-foot long limousine with 26 wheels!
 This car is so long it has to bend in the middle, otherwise it couldn’t turn.
 It needs 2 people to drive it, and way, way more people to fill it.
 And those people should bring swimsuits, because this car has a pool in it!

 Wee ones: Wheels are circles (looking at them from the side).
 Can you find 4 things in your room that can roll like a wheel?